hotsphink/sfink-tools/README.md

    revisions.
  - run-taskcluster-job : Run taskcluster jobs in a local Docker container.
  - get-taskcluster-logs : Retrieve groups of log files from a push by scraping taskcluster
+ - em / vs : Open emacs or VSCode on the files touched by a patch, on a relevant line number
  - json : Interactive navigation of a JSON file
  - debug : Start up a debugger within emacs on various types of files
  - rr-exits : List out all rr recordings with their worst exit codes
- - em : Start up emacs on the files touched by a patch, on a relevant line number
  - traverse.py : Gecko-specific, sorta.
 Utility for traversing a callgraph.
  - wig : Patch harder